General Atomics MQ-9 Reaper: MQ-9 Block 5

+Mojave

+A development of the General Atomics MQ-1C Gray Eagle incorporating some technologies from the MQ-9 family to facilitate Short take-off and landing operations from both austere and naval environments.

+MQ-9B (Certifiable Predator B)

 SkyGuardian

-International demand for a MALE RPAS capable of being certified for operation within civilian airspace drove General Atomics to develop a version of the platform known by GA-ASI as MQ-9B SkyGuardian, previously called Certifiable Predator B, to make it compliant with European flight regulations to get more sales in European countries.
+International demand for a MALE RPAS capable of being certified for operation within civilian airspace drove General Atomics to develop a version of the platform known by GA-ASI as MQ-9B SkyGuardian, previously called Certifiable Predator B, to make it compliant with European flight regulations to obtain more sales in European countries.
 In order to fly over national airspace, the aircraft meets NATO STANAG 4671 airworthiness requirements with lightning protection, different composite materials, and sense and avoid technology.

-Performance changes include a 79 ft wingspan that has winglets and enough fuel for a 40-hour endurance at 50000 ft.
+The MQ-9Bs performance changes include a 79 ft wingspan that has winglets and enough fuel for a 40-hour endurance at 50000 ft.
 Features include High Definition EO/IR Full Motion Video sensor, De/Anti-Icing System, TCAS, and Automatic Take-Off & Land.
 The system also includes a completely redesigned & modernized integrated ground control station with 4 crew stations.

-On 28 November 2019, the Australian Government announced the selection of the General Atomics Aeronautical Systems (GA-ASI) MQ-9B SkyGuardian as its preferred version of the Predator B for the RAAF's Project AIR 7003 MALE armed remotely piloted aircraft system (RPAS) requirement.

-The SeaGuardian is a proposed version of SkyGuardian but also fitted with Multimode 360 Maritime Surface Search Radar and automatic identification system (AIS).